How Much Does A Roof Replacement Cost in Florida?

 Worn Out Roof

 No roof can last forever, regardless of its material.
 Metal roofs, tiles, shingles, and wood have unique life expectancies and wear out over time.
-For instance, high quality roofing materials and installations in Florida may last more than 50 years.
-But other roofing materials may only last 15 years.
+For instance, high-quality roofing materials and installations in Florida may last more than 50 years.
+However, other roofing materials may only last 15 years.

 One important point to note here is that most insurance doesn’t cover roof replacements simply because your roof is old and worn out.
 For this reason, we recommend getting regular roof inspections after any major storm.
 If we find storm damage, this is usually covered by your policy, so you may decide at that point to file a roof claim.